64kgs In Pounds

 • Q: Is there a precise conversion factor for kg to lbs?

 • A: While 2.20462 is widely used, the precise conversion factor is slightly more complex, dependent on the specific definition of the pound used.
-However, 2.20462 provides sufficient accuracy for most everyday applications.
+That said, 2.20462 provides sufficient accuracy for most everyday applications.

 • Q: How do I convert pounds to kilograms?